EFA-FHB/efa_cicd/shared_actions/create_image_tags/README.md

 ## create_image_tags

-Produces a space separated string of tags calculated from the passed `inputs`.
+Produces a space separated string of tags calculated from the current version information and the branch reference.
+The version information is retrived from `gradle.properties` or `package.json` (in that order).
+If neither file is present or does not contain a version information, the action exists with `exit code: 1` and an error message.

 The tags produced comply with the [project branching strategy](https://confluence.nortal.com/display/BVU/New+branching+strategy)

 The tags can be used for `docker build` or `docker tag` operations.